EluciusFTW/SpectreCoff/README.md

     dotnet run figlet doc            // prints the documentation of the figlet module dotnet run figlet example        // shows examples of the module in action
     ```

-To achieve even more simplicity and consistency across the different modules, we have also decided to bake in three convencience styles, called _standard_, _emphasize_ and _warn_ (working titles) which are supported and applied consistently as far as possible across the different modules.
-These can be modified globally as well, of course.

 ## SpectreCoff Package
 SpectreCoff is organized in modules which mirror the features of Spectre.Console.